ibm-cloud-docs/apps/ts_apps.md

 You might not be able to locate your organization on {{site.data.keyword.Bluemix_notm}} when working on a {{site.data.keyword.Bluemix_notm}} region.

-You can log in to the {{site.data.keyword.Bluemix_notm}} console successfully, but you can't push apps by using the cf command line interface or the Eclipse plug-in.
+You can log in to the {{site.data.keyword.Bluemix_notm}} console successfully, but you can't push apps by using the `cf` command line interface or the Eclipse plug-in.
 {: tsSymptoms}

-When you try to push an application to {{site.data.keyword.Bluemix_notm}} by using the cf command line interface, you see one of the following error messages with the organization name specified in the message:
+When you try to push an application to {{site.data.keyword.Bluemix_notm}} by using the `cf` command line interface, you see one of the following error messages with the organization name that is specified in the message:

 `Error finding org`

 `Organization not found`

-When you try to push an application to {{site.data.keyword.Bluemix_notm}} by using the Cloud Foundry Eclipse Plugin, you see the following error message:
+When you try to push an application to {{site.data.keyword.Bluemix_notm}} by using the Cloud Foundry Eclipse plug-in, you see the following error message:

 `cloudspace not found.`

 This problem occurs because the API endpoint of the region that you want to work with isn't specified, and the organization you're looking for might be in a different region.
 {: tsCauses}

-If you are pushing your application to {{site.data.keyword.Bluemix_notm}} by using the cf command line interface, enter the cf api command and specify the API endpoint of the region.
+If you are pushing your application to {{site.data.keyword.Bluemix_notm}} by using the `cf` command line interface, enter the `cf api` command and specify the API endpoint of the region.
 For example, enter the following command to connect to the {{site.data.keyword.Bluemix_notm}} Europe United Kingdom region:
 {: tsResolve}

 ```
 cf api https://api.eu-gb.bluemix.net
 ```

-If you are pushing your application to {{site.data.keyword.Bluemix_notm}} by using the Eclipse tools, you must first create an {{site.data.keyword.Bluemix_notm}} server and specify the API endpoint of the {{site.data.keyword.Bluemix_notm}} region that your organization was created in.
+If you're pushing your application to {{site.data.keyword.Bluemix_notm}} by using the Eclipse tools, you must first create an {{site.data.keyword.Bluemix_notm}} server and specify the API endpoint of the {{site.data.keyword.Bluemix_notm}} region that your organization was created in.
 For more information about using the Eclipse tools, see [Deploying apps with IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}](/docs/manageapps/eclipsetools/eclipsetools.html).

 ## App routes can't be created
 {: #ts_hostistaken}